friends110110/AutoSubmitBugToWebTool/README.md

 Last but not least,we could commit the necessary information to the url which we fetch from the website.

-before: there are too much steps.following:
+before: there are too much steps we should do.following:
 ![image](/pics/1.png)
 ![image](/pics/2.png)
 ![image](/pics/3.png)